akinsella/yt-transcript-rs/README.md

 This project is heavily inspired by the Python module [youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) originally developed by [Jonas Depoix](https://github.com/jdepoix).

+> **📢 Important Note (v0.1.8+)**: Due to YouTube's permanent API changes, this library now uses YouTube's internal InnerTube API exclusively for transcript fetching.
+This provides more reliable access than the traditional external API approach and requires no special configuration.

 ## Table of Contents

 - [Features](#features)